halledevlin/halledevlin.github.io/LFA/279_Thule.md

 *What is it like, out there?*

 So far out, we have no real pictures of it--none with any resolution, even with today's high-resolution telescopes.
 We know it only as a dimple of dim against the black of space.
 That dimple's brightness varies a little--so we know it rotates, and how fast.
-Enough of its light reaches us that we can glean spectroscopic data, which tells us what it could possibly be made of.
+Enough of its light reaches us that we can glean spectroscopic data, which tells us what it could be made of.
 We have estimates of its dimensions, but no information on its mass or even its shape.

-As if it were some distant island on the horizon--just close enough to see that it's there, just far enough that we can't tell more.
+As if it were some distant island on the horizon, just close enough to see that it's there, just far enough that we can't tell more.
 It's sufficient for those of us whose eyes are caught by the far off, the unreachable, to make us wonder:  *What is it like out there?*

 279 Thule is the setting for hard science fiction novel I'm working on right now, so I'm spending a lot of time out on that lonely little rock these days.
 My research for that novel has turned up a lot of intriguing reasons why you might want to join me, *out there*....